I think every homeschool blogger on the planet writes a post about the Big S-word. You know the one…

 Anyway, I thought maybe today was as good a time as any to maybe put into perspective some of the socialization observations I’ve made in my 21 years as a parent.

 But, despite her willingness to be friendly, she has been plagued with problems with friends.
-There were the friends in 4th grade that all of a sudden decided they didn’t like her anymore.
+There were friends in 4th grade that all of a sudden decided they didn’t like her anymore.
 Then there were the girls in middle school that excluded her from their sleepovers.
-By high school I thought she had found a good crowd, but still she sat at home alone on Friday and Saturday nights.
-In fact, this has gone on for years and only very recently has she found a small group of friends that she has been able to connect with and forge long term relationships with.
+By high school, I thought she had found a good crowd, but still, she sat at home alone on Friday and Saturday nights.
+In fact, this has gone on for years, and only very recently has she found a small group of friends that she has been able to connect with and forge long term relationships with.

 Ummm…..
 So, how was public or private school so much better of an opportunity for socialization?

 Isn’t that the assumption when people ask about homeschool kids being socialized?

 Let's take a look at us.
 Adults.